-- Attest to the completion of the MMR*, meningitis and hepatitis B immunization requirements (see below).
+- Attest to the completion of the MMR**, meningitis and hepatitis B immunization requirements (see below), and documentation completion in writing.
 The meningitis and hepatitis B requirements may be declined in writing.

-MMR immunization: New York State Department of Health, Bureau of Immunization law section 2165 requires that all students born after January 1, 1957 be immunized against measles, mumps and rubella.
+- MMR immunization: New York State Public Health Law Section 2165 and its associated regulations require that students born after January 1, 1957 be immunized against measles, mumps and rubella.
 Applicants must show proof of immunity.
 Proof of immunity consists of documentation of either two doses of live measles vaccine and one dose each of live mumps and live rubella, or documentation of a combined MMR vaccine, or a blood test showing immunity.
 Note: An honorable discharge from the armed services within 10 years of the application date qualifies as proof of immunization requirements, pending receipt of records from the armed services.

-- Meningococcal Meningitis immunization: New York State Public Health Law 2167 requires that all colleges maintain for each student either a record of meningococcal meningitis immunization within the last ten years or an acknowledgement of meningococcal disease risks and refusal of immunization signed by the student.
+- Meningococcal Meningitis immunization: New York State Public Health Law Section 2167 requires that all colleges maintain for students either a record of meningococcal meningitis immunization within the last ten years or an acknowledgement of meningococcal disease risks and refusal of immunization signed by the student.

-- Hepatitis B Vaccination: Nursing, Clinical and Administrative Medical Assistant and Surgical Technologist students are expected to:
+- Hepatitis B Vaccination: Nursing, Clinical and Administrative Medical Assistant, Clinical Medical Assistant, and Surgical Technologist students are expected to:

 - provide a copy of hepatitis B blood titres OR

 - complete and sign a refusal of further immunization statement.

 Criminal Background Check